ahmaadfaauzn2/JWTify/README.md

 # HomeTest Java Program

 A Spring Boot application using PostgreSQL for database management.
-This project provides a home test for java programmer Nutech-Integrasi.
+This project provides a home test for java programmer.

 ## Tech Stack